 The invention is a disposable contraption that can be easily attached to the plunger of the syringe after loading the drug.
 It aids users in drug delivery through a hard-stop mechanism, with each numbered brake corresponding to a volume of 1mL.
 The brakes can be snapped off in the increment of 1mL volume adjustments, allowing for dose titration.
 Breaking off two brakes would allow the plunger to deliver 2mL volume of the drug.

-As the device aids medication delivery through syringes, it could be applied in community hospitals, nursing homes and other tertiary healthcare settings.
+As the device aids medication delivery through syringes, it could be applied in community hospitals, nursing homes, and other tertiary healthcare settings.

 The design of the syringe brake appeals to the user as it does not affect the current manoeuvrability or handling of the syringe during drug administration.
-By providing an easy slot on design to the syringe, it aids users during medication delivery thereby, enhancing patient safety.
+By providing an easy slot-on design to the syringe, it aids users during medication delivery, thereby enhancing patient safety.

 The tracheostomy mask connector facilitates nebulisation by keeping the nebulisation chamber in an optimum position with its unique angle for patients who are unable to sit upright unassisted.